CNugteren/CLBlast/README.md

   - Clang 3.3 or newer
   - AppleClang 5.0 or newer
   - ICC 14.0 or newer
-* An OpenCL 1.1 or newer library.
-CLBlast has been tested on x86-64 Linux and OS X systems with:
+* An OpenCL 1.1 or newer library, for example:
   - Apple OpenCL
-  - NVIDIA CUDA SDK (5.5, 6.5, 7.0)
+  - NVIDIA CUDA SDK
-  - AMD APP SDK (2.9)
+  - AMD APP SDK

 An example of an out-of-source build (starting from the root of the CLBlast folder):